kittynXR/mewbot/README.md

 ## NOTE:

+As a content creator you ARE a prime target for hackers.

 2-factor authentication will be REQUIRED for vrchat usage.

 (it currently does a check, but will remove the check in a future update)